Uzbek Scholar Andrei Kubatin Dies Of COVID-19 One Year After Release From Prison

 Andrei Kubatin, a well-known Uzbek scholar who was released from prison a year ago after a court fully exonerated him of espionage charges, has died of COVID-19 at the age of 36.

-Media reports in Uzbekistan cited the Uzbek Academy of Sciences as saying that Kubatin died on October 29 in a Tashkent hospital where he was being treated for coronavirus.
+Media reports in Uzbekistan quoted the Uzbek Academy of Sciences as saying that Kubatin died on October 29 in a Tashkent hospital where he was being treated for coronavirus.

 U.S. human rights lawyer Steve Swerdlow told RFE/RL that Kubatin's relatives had confirmed the scholar’s death.